NNBnh/orml/README.md

 | `<sub>...</sub>`       | `~...~`                | `<sub>...</sub>`   | `[, ...]` | <sub>subscripted</sub>   |
 | `<sup>...</sup>`       | `^...^`                | `<sup>...</sup>`   | `[^ ...]` | <sup>superscripted</sup> |
 | `` `...` ``            | `` `...` ``            | `<pre>...</pre>`   | `[$ ...]` | `Monospace`              |

+### 🚫 Development abandoned

+After a while I start to realize that maybe we don't need another markdown language anymore:
+- For developer, HTML is the best choice because HTML's tags syntax is very clear compared to ORML.
+- For causal writing usage, Markdown and AsciiDoc is good enough (even more prefer than ORML).

 <br>